 When are the BBC Countryfile Rambles taking place?

-This year’s Countryfile Ramble for Children in Need dates haven’t yet been released.
-We will update when we have more information.
+This year’s Countryfile Ramble for Children in Need is taking place in October 2019.
+We will update this page when we have more information.

 The ramble will include a number of walks led by Countryfile presenters, but people of all ages and abilities are encouraged to go on their own rambles to help raise money for BBC Children in Need.